Skip to content

 Yes, adults can definitely be diagnosed with ADHD.
 Many receive diagnosis later in life when demands increase or awareness improves.
 Diagnosis requires evidence that several symptoms were present since childhood, at least five current symptoms persist, and clear impairment exists across multiple life settings.

-Bring 2-3 specific examples of daily challenges, current medications list, any past records, and prepared questions about next steps.
-Complete forms beforehand so appointment time focuses on discussion and planning rather than paperwork.
+Bring two or three specific examples of daily challenges, a current medications list, any past records you have, and questions about next steps.
+Complete intake forms beforehand when the clinic sends them so your visit can focus on discussion and planning instead of paperwork.

 Complete intake forms early, gather examples of daily impact, and list current health information.
 Bring someone who knows you well if possible.
 The evaluation confirms symptoms since childhood, checks functioning across settings, and rules out other explanations using clinical interviews and rating scales.